aliciarawlings/first-milestone/README.md

     The focus audience we want to attract is business to consumer and to portray the products in a way that best represents the company.
 Customers will find that the webpage is simple and easy to navigate around.
 They can browse through the small range of products simply and easily.
 Andra wants a very simple and clean presentation to correspond with the simplicity of her products.
-The value of creating the page is to increase sales and to develop an business image that is not soley related to generic social media sites.
+The value of creating the page is to increase sales and to develop a business image that is not soley related to generic social media sites.
 This page will be her online business card of sorts and will be proof for her customers of the businesses abilities.

     SCOPE PLAN: